Gluing semi-orthogonal decompositions: Preordered semi-orthogonal decompositions

 \section{Preordered semi-orthogonal decompositions}

 In this section we introduce \emph{preordered semi-orthogonal decompositions} (psod-s).
 We will study limits of dg-categories equipped with compatible psod-s.
-As an application of our theory, we will obtain gluing results for semi-orthogonal decompositions along appropriate faithfully-flat covers.
-With different methods, and in the setting of classical triangulated categories, related results have been obtained in the recent paper \cite{bergh2017conservative}.
-We remark that the concept of preordered semi-orthogonal decomposition was also considered in \cite{bergh2016geometricity}.
+This concept was also considered in \cite{bergh2016geometricity}.
+Once the set-up is in place the proof of the main result (Theorem \ref{limitpsod2}) is not difficult, relaying as it does on general properties of limits in the $\infty$-category of dg-categories.
+As an application of our theory, we will obtain gluing results for semi-orthogonal decompositions along appropriate faithfully flat covers.
+In the setting of classical triangulated categories a related result, called \emph{conservative descent}, has been obtained in the recent paper \cite{bergh2017conservative}.
+The advantage of our set-up is that conservative descent follows in a straightforward way from the general formalism, and thus the proof that we will give is considerably easier than the one contained in \cite{bergh2017conservative}.

 We will follow closely the account of psod-s contained in the previous paper of the authors \cite{SST2}.
 We refer the reader to \cite{kuznetsov2015semiorthogonal} for a comprehensive survey of the classical theory of semi-orthogonal decompositions.

 Let $\cC$ be a triangulated dg-category, and let $P$ be a preordered set.
 Consider a collection of full triangulated subcategories $\iota_x\colon \cC_x \longrightarrow \cC$ indexed by $x \in P$.

 \begin{definition} \mbox{ } \begin{itemize} \item The subcategories $\cC_x$ form a \emph{preordered semi-orthogonal decomposition (psod) of type $P$} if they satisfy the following three properties. \begin{enumerate} \item For all $x \in P,$ $\cC_x$ is a non-zero \emph{admissible} subcategory: that is, the embedding $ \iota_x $ admits a right adjoint and a left adjoint, which we denote by